Tales of the Chesapeake – 5 topics that you may not know about:

 - Severe storms during the winter of 1883 caused the lighthouse to permanently lean 5 degrees to the northwest.

-- The lighthouse was gutted by fire in 1960, and is now operating with passive solar power.
+- The lighthouse was gutted by fire in 1960 and is now operating with solar power.
 In 2006, the lighthouse was auctioned off to a private owner.

-- In the 1600s, as settlements grew near the mouth of the Chesapeake Bay, pirates also started seeking refuge along the bay’s protected shores and lucrative waterways.
+- In the 1600s, as settlements grew near the mouth of the Chesapeake Bay, pirates also started seeking refuge along the bay’s protected shores and hidden waterways where there was much lucrative trade.
 Many colonists secretly encouraged piracy because of the rebellious stance against England and the Crown.
 Additionally, these rebels fed contraband into the local black market, offering goods that were not commonly available to settlers.

 - The infamous pirate Blackbeard, (possibly named Edward Teach, Thatch or Drummond; c.
 1680 – 22 November 1718), ventured to the Chesapeake from the high seas in the 1700s, his long black beard braided with ribbon and embedded with fire sticks for the cannons.
 He cut a fierce figure, brandishing a cutlass, several daggers, and 6 pistols around his waist.
 In all truth however, Mr. Teach was much more the romantic figure – he was well educated, from an affluent family, and purportedly in his short time at sea as a pirate (1716-1718), he held a “wife” in every port.
 Shipmates jested that he tallied 14, and this ultimately was the root of his undoing.
 Toward the end of his life, Blackbeard fell in love, married legally, renounced piracy and received a royal pardon, but eventually found himself back at sea, where he was savagely killed by authorities.
 In his career, there is no record of his ever killing anyone.
 It seems that his reputation preceded him.